Litter in Kitsap

 Prevent dumping on your property

 Install fences, gates, berms, and cameras to prevent illegal entry onto your property.
 Install "No Dumping" signs at access points.
-Contact the Kitsap Public Health District - Solid Waste Program to request signage or report illegal dumping on private property.
+Contact the Kitsap Public Health District - Solid Waste Program to request signs or report illegal dumping on private property.

 Manage yard debris